fortinetdev/terraform-provider-fortios/website/docs/r/fortios_wirelesscontroller_wtpprofile.html.markdown

 The `platform` block supports:

 * `type` - WTP, FortiAP or AP platform type.
 There are built-in WTP profiles for all supported FortiAP models.
 You can select a built-in profile and customize it or create a new profile.
+* `mode` - Configure operation mode of 5G radios (default = single-5G).
+* `ddscan` - Enable/disable use of one radio for dedicated dual-band scanning to detect RF characterization and wireless threat management.

 The `lan` block supports: